kubernetes-sigs/karpenter/README.md

 If you have any questions or want to get the latest project news, you can connect with us in the following ways:
 - __Using and Deploying Karpenter?__ Reach out in the [#karpenter](https://kubernetes.slack.com/archives/C02SFFZSA2K) channel in the [Kubernetes slack](https://slack.k8s.io/) to ask questions about configuring or troubleshooting Karpenter.
 - __Contributing to or Developing with Karpenter?__ Join the [#karpenter-dev](https://kubernetes.slack.com/archives/C04JW2J5J5P) channel in the [Kubernetes slack](https://slack.k8s.io/) to ask in-depth questions about contribution or to get involved in design discussions.
-- Join our alternating working group meetings where we share the latest project updates, answer questions, and triage issues:
+- Join our working group meetings where we share the latest project updates, answer questions, and triage issues:
-  - Bi-weekly meetings alternating between Mondays @ 9:00 PT ([convert to your timezone](http://www.thetimezoneconverter.com/?t=9:00&tz=Seattle)) and Thursdays @ 14:00 PT ([convert to your timezone](http://www.thetimezoneconverter.com/?t=14:00&tz=Seattle)) on [Zoom](https://zoom.us/j/95618088729) - the password is 77777.
+  - Weekly meetings on Mondays @ 8:00 PT ([convert to your timezone](http://www.thetimezoneconverter.com/?t=8:00&tz=Seattle)) on [Zoom](https://zoom.us/j/95618088729) - the password is 77777.
   - Invites are managed through our [Calendar](https://calendar.google.com/calendar/u/0?cid=N3FmZGVvZjVoZWJkZjZpMnJrMmplZzVqYmtAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)
   - Add future questions or read past discussions in our [Working Group Log](https://docs.google.com/document/d/18BT0AIMugpNpiSPJNlcAL2rv69yAE6Z06gUVj7v_clg/edit?usp=sharing)